Matthew Basinger, MD, FAWM

 Should I join a hospital committee?

-There are few hospital committees that directly relate to wilderness medicine.
-Focusing your energy elsewhere will likely prove more advantageous.
+There are few hospital committees that directly relate to wilderness medicine, unless they have to do with disaster preparedness, emergency response, or prehospital response.
+Otherwise, focusing your energy elsewhere will likely prove more advantageous.

 Publications other than research